Fred Trueman: Batting and fielding

 Although he always saw himself as a specialist bowler, Trueman was an outstanding fielder and a useful late order batsman.
 He preferred to field close in, his favourite position being leg slip, and he was a fine and safe catcher.
 Warr says Trueman was a "brilliant ambidextrous thrower" and he "made life very easy for his captain to place him advantageously in the field".
 Though he had some talent as a batsman, Trueman never aspired to becoming a genuine all-rounder.
 He lacked the necessary consistency as he batted primarily to entertain but he had a good defensive technique with a range of attacking strokes which he would employ boldly.
 His batting consistency did improve in later years and he scored three first-class centuries.
+On the Sunday rest day of the 5th Test against the West Indies in 1963, Trueman - amongst others - played in a charity match at Stoke Poges Cricket Club, where he was bowled by a 12-year-old schoolboy.

 Media work

 Test Match Special

 Trueman was an expert summariser for the BBC's Test Match Special radio cricket commentaries from 1974 to 1999, forming close friendships with commentators John Arlott and Brian Johnston.
 He was well known for his direct style of commentary and frequently used a catch phrase, "I don't know what's going off out there", to express his dismay that current England players lacked his knowledge of tactics.
 Trueman was noted for his dislike of many aspects of the modern game, especially one-day cricket and the frequency with which current fast bowlers sustained injury.
 He was criticised by some for being unduly negative about current players and for glorifying cricket "in my day".
 He once remarked, amusingly without any sense of irony: "We didn't have metaphors in my day.
 We didn't beat about the bush".

 Trueman was nevertheless respected for his unsurpassed knowledge of the mechanics of fast bowling, and many feel he should have been used as a bowling coach for England's under-achieving teams of the 1980s and 1990s, a point once emphasised by his fellow-summariser Trevor Bailey on Test Match Special.
 A good example of Trueman's coaching ability had occurred in 1975 when he was approached by the Australian fast bowler Dennis Lillee for help.
 Lillee was having trouble with both his run-up and bowling action, problems that Trueman had already observed and mentioned on the radio.
 Trueman gave Lillee the technical advice that provided the solution and Lillee was soon able to recover his form, though this was at the expense of England.
 Trueman received criticism from many people in the England camp for helping an Australian player, especially after Lillee publicly acknowledged his debt to Trueman.
 Bailey, on the other hand, completely rejected this criticism and said that the "prima donnas" of English cricket should also have the sense to consult experts like Trueman.